 Building an Extension – Professionals You Need In 10 Easy Steps: Review the tenders and adjudicate

-Step 8 – Review and adjudicate the tender returns
+Step 8 – Review the tenders returned and adjudicate

-We read previously that we are in the position to go out to tender, then waited for the agreed tender period weeks to expire and the tenders to arrive
+Previously we read that we are in the position to go out to tender, then waited for the agreed tender period weeks to expire and the tenders to arrive.

 We can now ready to review the tenders and carryout a direct comparison of each tender, sounds simple right?

-If any items are unpriced and they have not been qualified, we need to request this information from each contractor and then review the tenders with the updated information
+If any items are unpriced and they have not been qualified (a reason for excluding the costs), we need to request this information from each contractor and then review the tenders with the updated information

 A common issue when we review the tenders